The space-time-Grassmann measure of the Brakke flow: Notation

 for every open subset $G$ of $U$.
 Whenever $Y$ is separable, we say $T$ is representable by integration if $\|T\|$ is a Radon measure.
-In this case (see \cite[2.5.12]{MR41:1976}), there exists a $\|T\|$ almost unique measurable function $\xi$ to continuous linear functionals of $E$ such that for $\|T\|$ almost every $x$, $|\xi(x)| = 1$, characterized by the following property,
+In this case (see \cite[2.5.12]{MR41:1976}), there exists a $\|T\|$ almost unique measurable function $\xi$ to continuous linear functionals on $E$ such that for $\|T\|$ almost every $x$, $|\xi(x)| = 1$, by the following property,

 \end{definition}